Qolzam/react-blog/readme.md

     * User can register with validation for inputs
     * Admin page has authorization to redirect user if user it's not authorized
     * Create post with hash tag(#) and image
-    * Image gallery with upload, delete and edit features
+    * Image gallery with upload, delete and edit images
     * Create comment on posts
     * User profile page (:feature: change user summary, contact and avatar)
     * User account page with validation (:feature: change user full name, email, password )
     * Show comments on posts
-    * Show date of comment's and posts
+    * Show date of comments and posts